rubin55/website/_posts/2026-01-01-what-2025-was-and-ideas-for-2026.md

 [programming language][3], a big sailing trip to Norway, been to the Carribean last year.

-If I would have to use one word to summarize 2025, it would be: `exhausting`.
+If I would have to summarize 2025, it would be as: `too much`.

 The big reasons for that are not the fun things we did, like the vacations, and the travels, but I think they mostly stem from two things: